 The proposed system follows a Siamese architecture, consisting of two main components: (i) a feature extractor based on a source tracing backbone, which captures discriminative forensic cues, and (ii) a lightweight similarity network that maps pairs of feature representations to a similarity score.
 We evaluate the framework on source verification and benchmark it against different baselines, additionally showing its applicability to splicing detection as a real-world use case.
 Results indicate that our approach generalizes effectively to unseen generative models, achieving reliable performance in both controlled and open-set conditions.
 These findings highlight the flexibility and practical value of forensic similarity as a tool for digital audio forensics.

-The main contributions of this paper are the following: \begin{itemize} \item We introduce the concept of forensic similarity to the audio domain and adapt it for speech deepfake analysis. \item We design a novel two-part framework that combines a deepfake detection backbone with a similarity network for source verification. \item We evaluate the effectiveness of the approach on multiple tasks, including source verification and splicing detection, showing robust generalization to previously unseen generators. \end{itemize}
+The main contributions of this paper are the following: \begin{itemize} \item We introduce the forensic similarity framework~\cite{mayer2019forensic} to the audio domain and adapt it for speech deepfake analysis. \item We deploy our system on the task of source verification, showing improvements with respect to priors~\cite{negroni2025source}. \item We show how this system can be applied to the use case of splicing detection, suggesting a promising alternative approach to this task. \end{itemize}

 The rest of the paper is organized as follows. \Cref{sec:background} reviews related work on source tracing for speech deepfakes. \Cref{sec:method} introduces the proposed framework, \Cref{sec:setup} describes the experimental protocol. \Cref{sec:results} reports and discusses the evaluation outcomes, while \Cref{sec:use_case} presents a real-world application to splicing detection in partially spoofed speech.
 Finally, \Cref{sec:conclusions} summarizes our findings and outlines directions for future work.